MyJetTools/my-no-sql-data-writer/readme.md

 ```

-Now MyNoSqlDataWriter can be created
+Then MyNoSqlDataWriter can be created.

 #### main.rs